 When the Israelites were freed, legend has it that they left in a hurry and could not wait for their bread dough to rise, which is why no leavened (raised) bread is eaten during Passover.
-Instead, it is replaced by matzo or matzah, a flat, unleavened bread.
+Instead, it is replaced by matzo (also spelled matzoh or matzah), a flat, unleavened bread.
 Passover is observed by avoiding chametz or leavened bread (including even the presence of chametz in the house).

 The first night of Passover begins with the Seder, a ceremonial meal containing the following six symbolic foods on a plate, used in an orderly ritual during the telling of the story of the Exodus.

 The items on the Seder plate each represent something about that story.
 Here’s a very brief description of each of those objects.
 You will certainly find other interpretations of the symbolism of each of these objects.

 - Shank bone (zeroa): a roasted bone that represents the lamb sacrifice made by the ancient Hebrews.

 - Boiled/roasted egg (beitzh): stands in place of a sacrificial offering performed in the days of the Second Temple

 - Maror (bitter herb): Horseradish is commonly used, but any bitter herb will work.
 It refers to the bitterness of slavery.